fkhblul/Autoclicker/README.md

     * Alternatively, use the global hotkeys `F6`, `F7`, or `F8` (even if the app is minimized).

 4.  **Save your settings** by clicking `Save Settings`.
 They will be loaded automatically on the next launch.

-## ⚠️ Important Notes

-* **Hotkey Permissions:** On some systems, especially Windows, global hotkeys might require the application to be run with administrator privileges to function correctly outside the focused window.
-If hotkeys don't work, try running your terminal/IDE as Administrator.
-* **Icon File:** The application uses `assets/pc-mouse.ico` for its window icon.
-Ensure this file is present and a valid `.ico` format for optimal display on Windows.

 ## 🤝 Contributing